kleinschmidt/nspvowels/notes.md

 ### How _useful_ are socio-indexical variables for speech comprehension

 * Probability of correct recognition
+* Vowels
+    * Overall, with normalized input accuracy is fairly good, even using marginal distributions (around 75%).
+    * Grouping provides little advantage over marginal, especially for normalized input.
+Knowing dialect provides a slight boost, but it's not reliable.
+Sex provides a 15-20% boost in accuracy for un-normalized input.
+    * When the group must be _inferred_, accuracy actually _increases_ in many cases.
+This suggests that either some talkers are mis-classified (or the classification scheme itself isn't capturing the true cluster structure) or that there are residual effects of individual differences in talkers' overall F1/F2.
+    * The pattern varies across vowels, though.
+Most vowels reflect the overall pattern, with little

 ### How useful are cue distributions for socio-indexical inference?